sandipan898/django-scheduling-api/README.md

     * run command 'python manage.py runserver'.

 ### Working mechanism:
-    first we have to call the API with a *site_url* containng a url and a *timestamp* containing a date and time in specific format and It would be a *POST* call.
+    * first we have to call the API with a site_url containng a url and a *timestamp* containing a date and time in specific format and It would be a POST call.
 This will schedule the task for us.

-    Then if the current date and time matches with the one specified at the time of *post* request the api will get a *GET* with the url as parameter and it will return a *status code*.
+    * Then if the current date and time matches with the one specified at the time of POST request the api will send a GET request request to the url and it will return a status code.